clockwork-xyz/examples/1-spl_transfer/README.md

 # **SPL Transfer**

 This example shows how to schedule a thread to transfer spl tokens every 10s using the typescript SDK only.
+For a complete guide to this example project, please see to the [Clockwork docs](https://docs.clockwork.xyz/guides/1-spl-transfer).

 ---